codacy/chart/docs/configuration/integrations/troubleshoot.md

 To solve this issue:

 1. Make sure that the value of `key` in your `values-production.yaml` file is the same as the Key of the [Bitbucket OAuth consumer that you created](bitbucket-cloud.md#create-oauth)
-2. If the values were different, you need to re-execute the `helm upgrade` command as described for [Bitbucket Cloud](bitbucket-cloud.md#configure)
+2. If the values were different, update your configuration and re-execute the `helm upgrade` command as described for [Bitbucket Cloud](bitbucket-cloud.md#configure)

 If the error persists: